Your Guide to Applying Through Clearing

 When does Clearing open?

-But when does Clearing open in 2021?
-Clearing starts on 5 July 2021 and closes on 19 October 2021.
-If you applied to university through UCAS by 30 June 2021, but don't meet the entry requirements for your chosen course, or didn’t receive an offer from a UK university, you will automatically be entered into the university Clearing process.
+But when does Clearing open in 2022?
+Clearing starts on 5 July 2022.
+If you applied to university through UCAS by 30 June 2022, but don't meet the entry requirements for your chosen course, or didn’t receive an offer from a UK university, you will automatically be entered into the university Clearing process.

-If you’re thinking about applying through Clearing this year, you will need to have your exam results before you apply.
-For A-level and most new BTEC courses, results day is 10 August 2021.
+If you’re thinking about applying through Clearing, you will need to have your exam results before you apply.

 How to apply through Clearing